verb (runs, running; past ran /ran/; past participle run)

 - Do you sense a strong current of social idealism running through present-day American design?

 - While it is difficult to categorize the projects presented in this volume, one common thread that runs through much of the work is the architects' concern for ecologically sound design.

 - It didn't take them too many years to run through all their money.

 - Not surprisingly, he quickly ran through the money and had to ask Morgan for more.

 - That ever-charming quality stood him in good stead as he ran through the money of numerous family friends who invested in a long string of his losing ventures.

-run someone/something through
+run someone/thing through

 - An opponent with a knife could easily run you through if you tried that, so it wasn't actually very convincing as self-defense.